philbowles/h4plugins/docs/things.md

 # What do they do?

 Let's not forget that "IOT" is the Internet of *Things*.
 So what is a "Thing"?
 The answer is: *anything you want it to be*.
 In H4 Plugins terms, it is an object that holds an interal `state` of `ON` or `OFF` and reacts to commands `on`,`off`,`toggle` and `switch`.
 If you are using the  [H4P_AsyncMQTT plugin](h4mqtt.md) it publishes the `state` topic whenever the state changes.
+It also provides a fat-finger-friendly graphcial on/off button.

 A Switch is a just a Thing with a predefined output function linked to a single GPIO.

 There can only be one *output* Thing (or Switch) in a sketch/app and it must be named as `h4onof`.
 It is effectively the default handler for the above commands.
 It is what your device does when any source ( [Serial](h4cmd.md), [MQTT](h4mqtt.md), [HTTP REST](h4asws.md), Amazon Alexa voice command or [linked GPIO input connector](h5gpio.md) ) sends an `on`,`off`,`toggle` or `switch` command.